cheminfo/openchemlib-js/Documentation.md

 ### Attributes (defaults are in UPPERCASE):

-     view-only="FALSE | true"       = Shows the toolbar
+     view-only="FALSE" | "true"     = Shows the toolbar

-     show-idcode="FALSE | true"     = Shows the input control containing the current IDCode
+     show-idcode="FALSE" | "true"   = Shows the input control containing the current IDCode

      data-idcode=""                 = This allows you to specify the molecule IDCode in the editor

-     is-fragment="FALSE | true"     = Sets the editor mode into fragment mode.
+     is-fragment="FALSE" | "true"   = Sets the editor into fragment (query) mode.
-                                      Please note that the data-icode attribute overrules this behavior: If specified, the mode depends on the passed molecule
+                                      Please note that the data-icode attribute overrules this behavior:
+                                      If specified, the mode depends on the passed molecule

+     show-fragment-indicator= "FALSE" | "true"
+                                    = Shows a "Q" on the right lower if the Molecule is in fragment (query) mode

+     ignore-stereo-errors= "FALSE" | "true"
+                                    = If true, then shows no magenta-colored atom/bonds on stereo errors

+     no-stereo-text= "FALSE" | "true"
+                                    = If true, does not show stereo information text